Why general anesthesia or “dentistry while asleep”?

 - People who have a strong gag reflex

-- People who have a lot of work to be completed and what to have treatment completed in one easy visit (or fewer visits on work needed)
+- People who have a lot of work to be completed and want to have treatment completed in one easy visit

-- People who have fear of noises, smell and taste
+- People who have fear of noises, smell, and tastes associated with treatment

 How does it work with my dental insurance?

-- If you have insurance we will send in an estimate for you for your work needed along with general anesthesia that is required to get a preapproval prior to your appointment so that you are aware of your coverage.
-We accept insurance payments directly.
-Most insurance companies allow this.
 Having your dental fees paid directly to the dentist allows you to keep your own personal finances for other expenses like grocery bills, mortgage payments, or vacation plans.
 Although some insurance companies do cover 100% of all dental care, most insurance companies have plan limits.
 The limit can be in the form of percentage of fee covered, deductible, maximum allowance per year, fee guide limitations, or only covering select services.
-Simply contact our office (705) 707-2050 and speak to Jeannie, she will help you determine your insurance coverage once we receive the estimate back from your insurance company.
+Simply contact our Barrie dental office at (705) 737-2050 if you have any questions.

-- DO NOT EAT SOLID FOOD (including gum, candy) IN THE 8 HOURS PRECEDING THE SEDATION/ANAESTHETIC APPOINTMENT.
+- PLEASE DO NOT EAT SOLID FOOD (INCLUDING GUM AND CANDY) IN THE 8 HOURS PRECEDING THE SEDATION/ANESTHETIC APPOINTMENT.

-- DO NOT DRINK MILK, JUICES OR COFFEE IN THE 8 HOURS PRECEDING THE SEDATION/ANAESTHETIC APPOINTMENT.
+- DO NOT DRINK MILK, JUICES, OR COFFEE IN THE 8 HOURS PRECEDING THE SEDATION/ANESTHETIC APPOINTMENT.

 - Take your medication as usual with a sip of water unless otherwise directed.